zhilangtaosha/Markdown/README.md

 # Markdown
 ## Repository for the Software Engineering Course </br>

+The development plan of the Markdown system is talked in **"0.Project Plan.md"**.

 The detail information like my workload is shown in **"1.Workload Report.md"**.

 The requirements analysis of our project can be seen in **"2.Software Requirements Analysis.md"**.